b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 will change from matrix to matrix.
 Over our heatmap we overlay the grid (`hlines!` and `vlines!`) to make the squares separate better from each other.
 The centers of the squares are at integers, and the edges are at halves, that's why we start the ticks at `1.5`.
-Finlay, we add `Colorbar` as they did in the docs for `Cmk.heatmap`.
+Finally, we add `Colorbar` as they did in the docs for `Cmk.heatmap`.
 The result of this code is visible in Figure 33 from the previous section.